InteractiveAdvertisingBureau/ads-cert-openrtb3-verifier/openrtb-ads-cert-verification/README.md

 ### Cache

-We have also provided the functionality to fetch and cache the Public Keys for different domains,  saving time required for verification.
+We have also provided the functionality to fetch and cache the Public Keys for different domains, thus saving time required for verification.
 Cache will expire after a preconfigured time (default 30 days).
 Two different cache implementations, using JCache and Guava, are provided for VerificationService.
 The corresponding classes are ``` VerificationServiceJCache ``` and ``` VerificationServiceGuavaCache ```.

 Additionally, default implementations for both caches are also provided.
-You can either use them or pass your own cache object to the constructor.
+Either can be used or a custom cache object can be passed to the constructor.

 ***JCache:***